Feedback Plugin

 Installing the Plugin

-Although the plugin's shared library is distributed with MariaDB by default, the plugin is not actually installed by MariaDB by default.
+In some releases, the plugin's shared library is distributed with MariaDB by default, but the plugin is not actually installed by MariaDB.
 There are two methods that can be used to install the plugin with MariaDB.

 The first method can be used to install the plugin without restarting the server.
 You can install the plugin dynamically by executing INSTALL SONAME or INSTALL PLUGIN.
 For example: